ruricolist/fare-quasiquote/README.md

   privileging `list` before `cons` before `list*` before `append` before `nconc` (and by the way, you should never, ever, use `nconc`).

-When using `fare-quasiquote-optima`, expressions parsed by `fare-quasiquote` can be used as pattern matching patterns with `optima`. `trivia` also supports `fare-quasiquote`.
+When using `trivia.quasiquote`, expressions parsed by `fare-quasiquote` can be used as pattern matching patterns with `trivia`.
+`trivia`'s predecessors [optima](https://github.com/m2ym/optima) and
+[fare-matcher](https://cliki.net/fare-matcher) used to be supported, but both have long been deprecated.

 We recommend you use `named-readtables` to enable at the beginning and end of your Lisp files, or around their compilation (e.g. using ASDF around-compile hooks).
 Note however that it is important not to let such `readtables` leak into the compilation of files that do not depend on `fare-quasiquote`.

-Note that since pattern matchers like `optima` and `trivia` do not support backtracking (unlike say an embedded logic programming language), they cannot match `append` patterns, and those quasiquote templates that expand into something using `append` can't be used as patterns to match.
+Note that since pattern matchers like `trivia` do not support backtracking (unlike say an embedded logic programming language), they cannot match `append` patterns, and those quasiquote templates that expand into something using `append` can't be used as patterns to match.
 This means that the use of `,@` or `,.` is restricted to the end of a list when used as a pattern.

 `fare-quasiquote` was originally written to work with `fare-matcher`, and legacy support for `fare-matcher` is available in `fare-quasiquote-matcher`, now distributed with `fare-matcher` itself.
-But `fare-matcher` is deprecated.
-`optima` supersedes `fare-matcher`, and `fare-quasiquote-optima` supersedes `fare-quasiquote-matcher`.
+But `fare-matcher` was deprecated in favor of `optima`, that that was deprecated in favor of `trivia`.
+Use `trivia.quasiquote` to match patterns written using `fare-quasiquote`.

 References